Kayak Load Capacity Calculator

 - Gear weight: 15 kg

-- Above performance load: 10+ cm of freeboard, excellent stability
+- Well under the performance load: 10+ cm of freeboard, excellent stability

-- At performance load: ~5 cm, still good
+- At the performance load, around 75% of rated capacity: roughly 5 cm, still good

-- At max capacity: ~2 cm, marginal and slow
+- At rated max capacity: roughly 2 cm, marginal, wet and slow

-Tandem kayaks: Apply the same 75% rule — rated capacities are often 250–300 kg for tandems, but you should keep total load under 190–225 kg for safe handling.
+Tandem kayaks: Apply the same 75% rule.
+Rated capacities are often 250-300 kg for tandems, so keep total load under 190-225 kg for safe handling.
+Remember the load includes both paddlers, which is the number people forget when a double “feels roomy.”

 How we build and check this calculator